 CRISPRi screen identifies lncRNAs that regulate NFkB and macrophage differentiation.

 To begin to define lncRNAs that regulate NFkB signaling in human macrophages, THP1 cells containing five NFkB (p65) binding sites upstream a minimal CMV-driven EGFP, as well as deactivated Cas9-KRAB (dCas9-KRAB), were transduced with pooled lentivirus (MOI = 0.3) generated from our custom sgRNA library containing ~25,000 individual sgRNAs (Table S1).
 The sgRNA library was designed using the hCRISPRi-v2.1 algorithm (5), with 10 sgRNAs targeting the transcription start sites of 2,342 lncRNAs annotated in the human genome assembly GRCh37 (hg19).
 LncRNA targets were determined based on expression in RNA-seq data from THP1s generated by our lab and previously published p65 ChIP-seq data (17).
 The same design and cloning strategy were used as previously described for the CRiNCL library (5).
 Cells were stimulated with LPS for 24 h and then sorted by Flow cytometry assisted cell sorting (FACS).
 The top and bottom 20% of GFP+ gated cells were collected, and genomic DNA was isolated from each population (GFPhi and GFPlo).
 This gating strategy was determined based on earlier reporter-based sorting screens to sufficiently capture non-targeting controls (10, 18, 19).
 Since lentiviral sgRNAs integrate into the genome, genomic DNA was isolated from each GFPhi and GFPlo and unsorted population.
 In each resulting population sgRNAs were PCR amplified and then sequenced (Fig 1A).
 MAUDE (20) analysis was performed comparing each GFPhi and GFPlo population to the unsorted (Fig. 1B).
 Genes with combined Z-scores (Stouffer’s method) of less than -3 were defined as significant positive regulators of NFkB while genes with combined Z-scores above 3 were defined as significant positive regulators (Table 1 and Table S2-3).
 The same library infected cells were screened for regulators of monocyte to macrophage differentiation.
 Following selection, cells were treated three times over the course of 11 days with 2nM PMA allowing for 50% of cells to differentiate, ensuring discovery of both positive and negative regulators of differentiation (Fig. 1A).
-38 lncRNAs were identified with a Mann Whitney U-score greater than 3 or less than -3 (67 had a p-value cut off of < 0.01 Table 2 and Table S4-6) as regulators of differentiation with over 75% representing negative regulators of the pathway (Fig. 1D-E).
+38 lncRNAs were identified with a Mann Whitney U-score greater than 3 or less than -3 (67 had a p-value cut off of < 0.01) (Table 2 and Table S4-6) as regulators of differentiation with over 75% representing negative regulators of the pathway (Fig. 1D-E).